ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

     Lookup Plugin
         A lookup plugin is a way to get data into Ansible from the outside world.
-        Lookup plugins are an extension of Jinja2 and can be accessed in templates, e.g., ``{{ lookup('file','/path/to/file') }}``.
+        Lookup plugins are an extension of Jinja2 and can be accessed in templates, for example, ``{{ lookup('file','/path/to/file') }}``.
         These are how such things as ``with_items``, are implemented.
         There are also lookup plugins like ``file`` which loads data from